oltree/react-js/README.md

 # Project Description

-The "study-project-on-react" is an app built using React and various related technologies.
+The "react-js" is an app built using React and various related technologies.
 This project aims to serve as a learning platform and demonstrate proficiency in modern web development.
 It features a range of technologies and libraries, including:

 ## Technologies